-Building on the latest analysis of Malawi’s climate change vulnerabilities, investments in climate change adaptation will build the capacity of the Fisheries Department to safeguard Malawi’s fisheries and promote sustainable fisheries co-management.
-Activities will increase scientific understanding of the effects of climate change on Lake Malawi, which has the most biodiverse fish population of any lake in the world, and support approaches that protect both ecosystems and livelihoods.
+Building on the latest analysis of Malawi’s climate change vulnerabilities, Fisheries Integration of Societies and Habitats (FISH) is strengthening the capacity of the Fisheries Department to safeguard Malawi’s fisheries and promote sustainable fisheries co-management.
+FISH increases scientific understanding of the effects of climate change on Lake Malawi, which has the most biodiverse fish population of any lake in the world, and supports climate-resilient livelihoods.

-Sustainable climate change mitigation and adaptation measures increase resiliency and safeguard development gains in other sectors.
+USAID climate change investments build resiliency and safeguard development gains in other sectors.